alexanderushe/alx-polly/README.md

 *   **Worked well:** The AI correctly identified the file to modify (`app/page.tsx`) and added the necessary code to display the chart.
 *   **Didn’t work well:** The user had to manually cancel the `npm run dev` command.
 It would be better if the AI could have provided the link and mentioned that the server is running, without hanging the session.

+---
+# Reflection on AI-Generated Tests

+## Summary
+This reflection covers the process of generating, running, and refining a test suite for the `createPoll` function using an AI assistant.

+### What Worked Well
+*   **Initial Test Generation:** The AI was highly effective at scaffolding a comprehensive test suite.
+It quickly generated unit tests for both the "happy path" (successful poll creation) and key failure cases (unauthenticated user, Supabase error).
+*   **Mocking Boilerplate:** The AI correctly identified the need to mock external dependencies (`supabase` and `auth`) and generated the necessary Jest boilerplate, which is often tedious to write manually.
+*   **Adding Test Script:** The AI successfully added the `test` script to `package.json`, making it easy to run the test suite.

+### What Didn't Work Well
+*   **Flawed Mocking Refinement:** The AI's first attempt to refine the mocking logic for the Supabase client was incorrect.
+It introduced a `ReferenceError` due to a misunderstanding of how Jest hoists `jest.mock` calls.
+This required a manual correction to fix the initialization order.
+*   **Clarity of Test Output:** The test for the Supabase error case correctly confirmed that an error was logged.
+However, the presence of a `console.error` message in the test output could be misleading, making it seem like the test run itself had an issue.

+### What Was Surprising
+*   **Speed and Efficiency:** The most surprising aspect was the speed at which the initial, functional test suite was created.
+This significantly accelerated the development workflow.
+*   **Self-Correction:** After the initial mocking error, the AI was able to understand the problem and correct its own mistake in the subsequent attempt, demonstrating a good degree of learning and adaptation.